 Landlord Letter for Spouse Visa

-If you're living with family or friends, you'll need a landlord letter (also called an accommodation letter) from the property owner confirming they consent to the applicant living there and that there's adequate space.
-The letter should include:
+If you're living with family or friends, you'll need a landlord letter (also called an accommodation letter or No Objection Certificate) from the property owner confirming they consent to the applicant living there and that there's adequate space without overcrowding.

-The property has [X] bedrooms and [X] reception rooms.
+- The property has [X] bedrooms and [X] reception rooms.
 Currently [X] people reside here: [list names and relationships].
-There is adequate space for [Applicant Name] without overcrowding.
+There is adequate space for [Applicant Name] without overcrowding under the Housing Act 1985.

 English Language Evidence

-You must prove English language proficiency at A1 level (CEFR) in speaking and listening.
-Evidence includes a certificate from an approved SELT test (like IELTS for UKVI), a degree taught in English with NARIC statement, or proof of exemption (nationals from majority English-speaking countries, over 65, or medical conditions).
+You must prove spouse visa English language requirement at A1 level (CEFR) in speaking and listening for the initial visa.
+Evidence includes a certificate from an approved SELT test (like IELTS for UKVI), a degree taught in English with Ecctis (formerly UK NARIC) statement, or proof of exemption (nationals from majority English-speaking countries, applicants over 65, or medical conditions).
+The level rises to A2 at extension and B1 at ILR.

 The English language requirement ensures applicants can integrate into UK society.
 You can meet this requirement through:

-- SELT certificate: A1 level from approved provider (IELTS for UKVI, Trinity, etc.)
+- SELT certificate: A1 level from approved provider (IELTS for UKVI, Trinity College, LanguageCert, PSI Pearson)

-- Degree in English: Academic qualification taught in English plus UK ENIC (formerly NARIC) statement
+- Degree in English: Academic qualification taught in English plus Ecctis (formerly UK NARIC) statement of comparability

 - Age exemption: If aged 65 or over at application date